Kvan7/Exiled-Exchange-2/docs/faq.md

   This is possible by using the [command line flag](/cmd-flags).

+- **Why does a sound play when I price check an item?**

+  Discord :( Change the default key for saving clips.
+By default it is `Alt + c` which is pressed by EE2 every time a price check happens.

 - **Is exiledexchange2.com an official website?**

   No, the only official website is <https://kvan7.github.io/Exiled-Exchange-2/> and the official github repo is <https://github.com/Kvan7/Exiled-Exchange-2>.
 Any other mirrors are not known to the developer, downloading from them may be unsafe or malicious.